MarcosNicolau/node-js-typescript-setup/README.md

 If you whish to automate publishing for npm, add NPM_TOKEN var to the project secrets. [click here to read docs](https://github.com/semantic-release/npm)

+## A Comment about commitizen

+Commitizen is a cli tool that is a must have to me because it enforces a clear and solid patterns of commits following the commonly used angular guideline.

+Whenever you commit your code, run `yarn cm` and follow the tool steps.

+For more information access their repo [here](https://hola.com)

 ## Can I contribute?

 Yes of course you can, feel free to create any pr.